Ankit-Anshu/The-AI-Model-Heist-SQL-Challenge/README.md

 # The AI Model Heist: SQL Challenge
 ## Investigate the Data Theft with SQL

-On the morning of November 15th, 2024, VortexAI reported a major data breach.
-VortexAI wasn't just any startup, they were about to launch a revolutionary AI model that could transform the entire industry.
+On the morning of November 15, 2024, VortexAI reported a major data breach.
+VortexAI wasn't just any startup, they were about to launch a groundbreaking AI model that could transform the entire industry.
 Tragically, their revolutionary AI model was stolen and leaked to competitors.
-The security system shows no signs of external access, which means someone  within the company is responsible.
-Detective Ankit needs your help to find out who did it.
+The security system shows no signs of external access, which suggests that someone  within the company is responsible.
+Detective Ankit needs your help to find the culprit.
 Your task is to use SQL queries to analyze the data and identify the person behind the crime.

  **Time of the incident:** 2 AM - 4 AM.
 If you want to solve the mystery, go to [The AI Model Heist SQL Challenge](https://the-ai-model-heist-sql-challenge.onrender.com)